hbctraining/main/training_development.md

 * Lessons: Include two links in bullet points.
 One to the workshop schedule page, another to the self-learning links.
 * Installation requirements

-Finally, be sure to include Zenodo citation at the end (we need to come up with a protovol for this), and an attribution footer.
+Finally, be sure to include Zenodo citation at the end (we need to come up with a protocol for this), and an attribution footer.

 ### 3. Timeline and Milestones